WebOfTrustInfo/rwot7-toronto/draft-documents/btcr_0_1.md

 The BTCR team strongly prefers use of immutable storage for its simplicity; however, we considered the burden of ensuring availability of IPFS objects prohibitive for evaluting BTCR DIDs in end-to-end scenarios.
 This would require the user to run an IPFS node (or have their objects pinned on one) because this isn't feasible on a mobile device.
 For example, on an iPhone (our MVP target device) the IPFS lib on iPhone has to be running all the time, and can’t be running the in background.

-For these reasons, we decided to wait for greater support on phone for ipfs, or use something like filecoin.
-In v0.1 we will assume that, if the OP_RETURN is present, it points to a HTTP URL.
+For these reasons, we decided to wait for greater support for IPFS on iPhone, or use something like filecoin.
+In v0.1 we will assume that, if the OP_RETURN is present, it points to an HTTP URL.
 We also assume that the target content could have been altered.

 This allows us to cut scope and address the case of mutable storage only.